Browse Exhibits (104 total)

 The purpose of this project is to document the fact that UNL has not always been the safe learning environment we know it as today.
 There was a time when women could not even visit the library to do their homework without feeling they could possibly be in danger.
 It has only been within the last 30 years the campus security has increased, making UNL one of the safest campuses in the United States.

-This collection covers the most important areas of the history of the Don L. Love Memorial Library at the University of Nebraska Lincoln.
-Information and documentation surrounding the orginal library of the University, the construction of Love Library, the stationing of troops at Love during WWII, and the opening of the library to students and faculty can be found here.
+This exhibit covers the most important areas of the history of the Don L. Love Memorial Library at the University of Nebraska-Lincoln.
+Information and documentation surrounding the orginal library, the construction of Love Library, the stationing of troops at Love during WWII, and the opening of the library to students and faculty can be found here.

 Notably, and of seminal importance to University history, the Library was and continues to be a factor and sign in the process of transforming what was once just a "Prairie University" into a first-class research institute.

 Louise Pound published an impressive amount of scholarly work during her time at the University of Nebraska.
 When her contemporaries were concentrating on English and Greek literature, Pound was focused on American authors and Nebraska folk-ways.

 Nebraska is a state blessed to have a rich archeological and paleological record as well as a strong public university.
 The combination of these factors led to the creation of the Nebraska State Museum, known on the university of Nebraska-Lincoln campus as Morrill Hall.
 This project traces the history of Morrill Hall: the building, the people, and the collections that have made it extraordinary as an institution.

 Morrill Hall has been a groundbreaking institution for the state in terms of wealth of its collections, the depth of its research, and the pride it has generated among the populace of Nebraska.
 The collection of mammoths displayed in “Elephant Hall” has been a landmark for Nebraska since the museum’s doors first opened.
 However, few know the story of how this institution came to be.